 These quick and easy gingerbread cookie boxes are made out of COOKIES!
 Fill with small candies and close with the cookie lid for a fun holiday favor.
-We originally shared these in 2017, but have updated the post to include a step by step video!
-This post contains affiliate links.

 If you like gingerbread you’ll love our soft and chewy gingerbread cookies.